What Determines How Long Benzodiazepines Stay In Your System?

 Valium, Librium, Dalmane

 Xanax, Ativan, Restoril

-The length of time benzodiazepines stay in the body depends on a variety of factors: which benzodiazepine was taken, your weight, your history of drug use, your medical history, and even the speed of your metabolism.
-The more you take a drug, the more evidence it leaves behind, making it easier to test positive.
-Someone with a quick metabolism who takes a small dose will test negative more quickly than someone with a slow metabolism who takes the same or larger doses.
+The length of time Benzodiazepines stay in the body depends on a variety of factors: which Benzodiazepine was taken, your weight, your history of drug use, your medical history, and even the speed of your metabolism.
+Taking a drug more often means more evidence of its use is left behind; those who use more frequently are more apt to test positive.
+Someone with a quick metabolism who takes a small dose will generally test negative more quickly than someone with a slow metabolism who takes the same or larger doses.

 - The regular dose

 - How the drug was taken

 - The presence of other drugs in the body